Code-Institute-Submissions/Life-Hax/README.md

 ### Bugs

 - __Solved bugs__

--
--Some of the website links on github pages didn’t work at first because there were spaces and uppercase text in the link text.
+  - Some of the website links on github pages didn’t work at first because there were spaces and uppercase text in the link text.
 I fixed it by adding a hyphen and changing everything to lowercase.

 ### Validator Testing
 - __HTML__